Power of Three – saving significant amounts of money in health and social care

 Here are three examples:

-- Council A: applied the three conversation model to 100 random people on their ‘overdue review’ list.
+Council A: applied The Three Conversations® to 100 random people on their ‘overdue review’ list.
 At the start of the process those 100 people cost the council more than £750k.
 At the end of the process that had reduced by £100k.
 If that council replicated that across its whole population of people with support, the total saving would be some £1.5 million annually recurring.
 This was through a combination of ceasing un-needed services (14 people), working urgently with people who despite being on the list were actually in crisis (19) and by working with the rest of the people using the asset-based, community-focused way to reduce dependence on formal care.

-- Council C: applied the three conversation model jointly with a GP practice and local community health staff to 200 people on the GP practice’s ‘at risk of admission’ list – who represent about 2% of the GP population.
+Council C: applied The Three Conversations® jointly with a GP practice and local community health staff to 200 people on the GP practice’s ‘at risk of admission’ list – who represent about 2% of the GP population.
 Initial evaluation of this innovation site suggests that if the results were replicated across the whole of the council’s area and all of its GP surgery ‘risk of admission lists’, this would create about £6m of savings for social care (mainly in reductions in usage of residential and nursing care) and £4m of savings for the NHS (mainly in the reduction in A&E admissions – using the King’s Fund analysis of A&E costs).

 One of the key reasons for using this ‘innovation site’ approach is to create protected and supported environments where the rules can change, and we can effectively collect evidence of what happens when we work differently.